lifeng9472/STRCF/README.md

 ### Features

 1. Deep CNN features.
 It uses matconvnet [1], which is included as a git submodule in external_libs/matconvnet/.
-The `imagenet-vgg-m-2048` network available at http://www.vlfeat.org/matconvnet/pretrained/ was used in the ECCV paper.
-You can use other networks, by placing them in the feature_extraction/networks/ folder.
+The `imagenet-vgg-m-2048` network available at http://www.vlfeat.org/matconvnet/pretrained/ was used.
+You can try other networks, by placing them in the feature_extraction/networks/ folder.

 2. HOG features.
 It uses the PDollar Toolbox [2], which is included as a git submodule in external_libs/pdollar_toolbox/.